ggrecow/SQAT/README.md

 > Felix Greco, G., Merino-Martínez, R., &  Osses, A. (2023).
 SQAT: a sound quality analysis toolbox for MATLAB.
 Zenodo. doi: [10.5281/zenodo.7934709](https://doi.org/10.5281/zenodo.7934709)

 > [!TIP]
 > **Apart from the toolbox repository itself (see above), each version released has its own doi in Zenodo.
 As differences between releases may occur, it is a good practice to cite the specific SQAT version being used.
-If you need to cite the current release of SQAT, please refer to the "Cite this repository" feature in the "About" section of this GitHub repository.**
+If you need to cite the current SQAT release, please refer to the "Cite this repository" feature in the "About" section of this GitHub repository.**

 The following paper is the main work describing SQAT and the metrics available in the first release: